Text - Mary Kyne & Hyperlinks - Antoinette Lydon

 There are a number of other points that should be noted.
 The acreages given in the Tithe Applotment Books are in Irish or Plantation measure, which is 1.62 times larger than statute measure.
 Only occupiers of land at the time of the tithe composition are recorded, so not all heads of households living in a parish at the time are included.
 Only rural areas are systematically covered, although inhabitants of towns who held plots of cultivable land are included.
 The equivalent tax in urban areas, Minister’s Money, has left few records.

 The Tithe Applotment Books are an important source of information for a wide variety of researchers of pre-Famine Ireland.
 They provide the first surviving national list of the occupiers of land, and are used by genealogists as a partial substitute for returns of the 1821 and 1831 censuses of population, which were destroyed in 1922.
 They also record information on the quality of land, and provide information on pre-Ordnance Survey territorial divisions, some of which were not recognised after the 1840s.

 The out office was a farm building, a cow house, piggery or barn.
 The land was very poor and sterile and people were always poverty-stricken.
-At this time most tenants were trying to eke out a living on 5 acres or less and a farmer needed at least 15.3 acres to survive.
+At this time most tenants were trying to eke out a living on 5acres or less and a farmers needed at least 15.3 acres to survive.

 Poor Law Union Ireland

 In Ireland the Poor Relief Act of 1838 divided into districts or “unions” in which the local taxable inhabitants were to be financially responsible for all paupers in the area.
 In 1898 the Poor Law Union was adopted as the basic administrative division in place of the civil parish and barony.
 Further subdivision into 828 registration districts and 3,751 district electoral divisions followed.
 Townlands were not arranged according to these divisions with parish and barony retained as a means to make comparisons with records gathered before 1898.

 The 1838 Act